TDA283-compiler-construction/project/project/extensions.md

   is available in Python.
 * A simple module system.
 Details on module systems will be provided in the lectures.
-* Implement exceptions, which can be thrown and caught.
 * Implement a backend for another architecture, such as RISC-V. It is important that you provide some way for the grader to test programs.